 It’s possible to set up Folder Guard to stop downloads of programs with any web browser, including Internet Explorer, Firefox, Chrome, Opera, Safari, and so on.

-Suppose you don’t want users to download programs from the Internet, yet you don’t want to block the Internet access completely and you want to allow the users to to browse the web sites, use email, etc.
+Suppose you don’t want users to download programs from the Internet, yet you would rather not to block the Internet access completely and allow the users to to browse the web sites, use email, etc.

-It’s possible to set up Folder Guard to restrict Internet Explorer form downloading the programs form the Internet.
-You need to prevent users from saving new executable files to the computer.
+For such a goal, you could set up Folder Guard to restrict Internet Explorer from downloading the programs from the Internet.
 Folder Guard lets you create the file access filters.
 You could create a filter that would apply to any executable file or a script, but skip other files.
-You would assign the read-only attribute to such a filter, and that would stop any attempt to create a new executable file (and thus prevent downloading them!), while allow the use of the existing programs.
+You would assign the Read-only attribute to such a filter, and that would stop any attempt to create a new executable file (and thus prevent downloading them!), while allow the use of the existing programs.

-To do that, run Folder Guard and choose View – Filters command from the menu to switch to the filters view.
-Select the Filter – New command to start creating a new filter.
-Click on the [...] button next to the Apply to files box to specify which files this filter should apply to.
+To do that, run Folder Guard and choose View – Filters command from the menu to switch to the Filters view.
+The filter we need may already be there, look for the name Stop common downloads.
+If it’s not in the list, choose the Filter – New command from the menu to start creating a new filter.
+Click on the […] button next to the Apply to files box to specify which files this filter should apply to.
 The names of the executable files have the extension .exe, so you need to specify the mask *.exe to make the filter apply to any such file.
 You don’t want the users to download the DLL files either, so add the mask *.dll to the list, too.
 In fact, add a few other masks to make the filter apply to the files commonly used to run scripts, as well (because you probably don’t want the users to run arbitrary scripts!).
 Here is the text of the Apply to files box that you can use as a starting point for the list:

 Your may need to make some modifications to this list: for example, if your users are supposed to be able to modify the BAT scripts, remove the *.bat mask from the list.

 Leave the rest of the properties of the new filter empty: